 Several military jets, including a Tu-154 transporter and Su-34 bombers, have already left the Middle Eastern country and headed to "their permanent bases on the territory of the Russian Federation," the Russian Ministry of Defense said in a statement.

-embarking on a 5.000 kilometers (3.100 miles) journey between Hemeimeem and bases in Russia.
+Other groups are expected to follow, embarking on a 5.000 kilometers (3.100 miles) journey between Hemeimeem and bases in Russia.

 "Every group would have a 'leader,' a military transport plane (…) carrying engineers, technical personal and technical material, which would be followed by warplanes of different types," the ministry said in a press release.

-on Monday, in a surprise move by Russian President Putin.
+The pullout was first announced on Monday, in a surprise move by Russian President Putin.